 Not only that, but you can also assign new collaborators and tag specific team members to draw their attention to a task or comment.
 You can allow guests and clients limited access to projects, lists, and tasks and adjust your privacy permissions to control who sees what.

 The team reporting tool also provides an overview of what the entire team is up to.
 When combined with the ‘Process percentage’ feature (which allows you to quickly determine how much outstanding work this is on a project or list), you can better manage your resources.

 Asana works similarly to ClickUp – you can see where everything stands on your digital pinboards.
-So, you can visualize at a glance, your pending tasks, and ongoing projects.
-Asana also provides automation tools to simplify your workflows, reduce errors, and, ultimately, save you time.
+So, you can visualize at a glance, your pending Asana tasks, and ongoing projects.
+Asana also provides automation tools to simplify your workflow, reduce errors, and, ultimately, save you time.